 in Carroll County was the Grand Prize winner for her sculpture, “Silhouette of Selena,”

 made using paper and plastic which created a shadow image on a backdrop.
 She

 received an Xbox One X Star Wars edition for her efforts.

 The category winners, who received a Sony wireless earbuds were:

 2019 Participating Schools:

-The 17th annual sculpture contest was held on Friday, November 30, 2018 at the Maryland Department of the Environment (MDE) in Baltimore.
+The 18th annual sculpture contest will be held on Friday, November 22, 2019 at the Maryland Department of the Environment (MDE) in Baltimore.
 MDE would like to extend this invitation to high school students.
 Two entries will be accepted from each high school (additional entries may become available later).
-The contest gives students the chance to be inventive and create a sculpture made from recyclable or reused materials (see guidelines).
+The contest gives students the chance to be inventive and create a sculpture made from recyclable or reused materials (see Guidelines).
 Judges will select an overall winning sculpture along with individual recognition for creativity, workmanship and use of materials.
 Additionally, a “People’s Choice Award” is given.
 Past contests received national recognition and television news airtime.
 Prizes provided from corporate and non-profit organization sponsors will be awarded to all contest entrants.
 Past prizes have included items such as gift cards, tablets and an HP Envy X360 Laptop.

 Space is limited so please submit the School Entry Form to confirm your school’s participation by October 25, 2019.
 The Individual Entry Form(s) should be submitted to MDE by November 8, 2019, once the participants are selected.